Fictiverse/ComfyUI_Fictiverse/README.md

 ## Nodes

 ### Color Correction
-Match image color from image reference
+Try to Match image color from image reference (kinda bad)

+### Displace Images with Mask
+Modified version of WAS node, displace images from a mask with directonal amplitudes.